Optional opt_options: DeviceOrientationOptionsOptions.

 It is important to note that the HTML 5 DeviceOrientation specification

-are in degrees while the
+indicates that alpha, beta and gamma are in degrees while the

 equivalent properties in ol.DeviceOrientation are in radians for consistency